krissnawat/gatsbyblog/src/pages/blog/scrape-a-website-and-send-an-email-with-azure-functions.md

 TODO SendGrid affiliate??

-TODO Change code to my site
+TODO Change code to my site...
+Get h2 & link...
+Use SendEmail instead of duplicating (DRY)

-TODO Change directions to numbered list

-The ability to create instructions & watch a computer do your bidding is often the thing that gets people addicted to writing software.
-These little one off tasks give you super human abilities to push a button & watch the magic unfold.
-One of the annoying things is you now need to run a computer 24/7.
-Otherwise you'll sit there waving your magic wand around watching nothing happen.

-Azure, AWS & other providers offer awesome cloud services where you can run your magical instructions in the cloud without paying for a server to be on all the time.
-In fact, since you pay only for when you actually use it, a task that runs a few seconds once a day costs you almost nothing.

-Let's take a look at how to create a task that get some data by making some requests to websites & then sending that data back to us via an e-mail once a day.
+Let's take a look at how to create a task that gets data by making a request to a website & then sending select data back to us via an e-mail once a day.

-## Wizard, Meet Azure Functions
+## Create an Azure Function

 Login to Azure and click to *Create a Resource*.
 Here you can search for *Functions* and add a *Function App*.